rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Warren, J. (2016).
 Internal and external questions revisited. [^Warren2016a]
 -   Warren, J. (2016).
 Revisiting Quine on truth by convention. [^Warren2016b]

+Russell:

+>   What is recorded as the result of an experiment or observation is
+>   never the bare fact perceived, but this fact as interpreted by the
+>   help of a certain amount of theory. [^Russell1992p187]

 See also:

 -   The introduction to the [analytic/synthetic distinction](scientific-method.html#analyticsynthetic-distinction)